Will you be chosen by the mysterious nature-worshipping woodland dwellers? Is it even a good thing if you are?

 After reaching the end of the rope and having their hoods removed, the group (or whatever part of the group has managed to remain together up until this point) find themselves in an underground passageway with what look like tree roots dangling through the tunnel ceiling.
 Emerging back into the open, they enter the final scene where they discover the truth about what is really going on in the woods ... the ritual intensifies to a climax as guests encounter a burning man.
 They move along quickly passing a burst of fire and a priest-like figure who tells them they will burn in the flames, before leaving the maze and escaping back into the evening blackness.

 Although Wicker Man was well into construction by Scarefest 2017, many of the details of the rollercoaster including the name had yet to be revealed.
 With the ride having opened at the beginning of the 2018 season and the huge Wicker Man statue well in the public consciousness, there was no need for secrecy at Scarefest 2018, which led to a few changes to the maze from its first incarnation.

-The opening festival scene remained, as did the walk through the Boernen's village.
-The hooded part of the maze was removed however, replaced by an extended route through the woodland dwellings which gradually become more and more filled with smoke as increasingly agitated members of The Boernen excitedly pronounce guests as being the next offerings for the Wicker Man.
+The opening festival scene remained, as did the walk through the Beornen's village.
+The hooded part of the maze was removed however, replaced by an extended route through the woodland dwellings which gradually become more and more filled with smoke as increasingly agitated members of The Beornen excitedly pronounce guests as being the next offerings for the Wicker Man.